BecWagner/BecWagner.github.io/_posts/2018-10-25-OracleOpenWorld-Recap.md

 The last things I'm going to cover, but certainly not the least, are the super amazing and cool areas called ***The Hub*** and ***The Exchange***.

 The Hub was where Oracle Groundbreakers, Oracle ACEs had a lot of things going on.
-There was a place to meet the experts, Professional Profile Headshots being done, blockchain managed craft beer testing, 360 degree camera setup for superhero shots, and so many other things, I can't even begin to say how cool it was.
+There was a place to meet the experts, Professional Profile Headshots being done, blockchain-managed craft beer testing, 360 degree camera setup for superhero shots, and so many other things, I can't even begin to say how cool it was.
 I even have my own professional profile picture now.

 <img src="http://BecWagner.github.io/img/ProHeadshot.JPG" alt="Profile" style="width:300px;">
 [_photography by Bring Into Being_](https://thomaskleteckaphotography.com)